vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 up.
 The volume of drool was small and it had dried by the time I woke up.

+2024-04-13 continued to be a fairly normal day, other than a little bit of attention issues in the afternoon that could happen under ordinary circumstances as well.

+On the night of 2024-04-13, I had drool issues early on (on my right side) and then right when I was woken up by the alarm (on my left side).

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08